hbctraining/main/training_development.md

 This *can* be one of the most time-consuming parts of development.
 When designing our workshops, we want to be using publically available data.
 People outside of Harvard oftentimes use our resources and they need to be able to access the dataset via SRA/GEO.
 In the past we have used data from studies where the training team members have been involved in the analysis and are co-authors, so there is a good depth of knowledge on it.

+We also want to avoid to much unnecessary complexity to the data.
+Choose a dataset with at least three replicates and at least two sample classes.
+If there are many group, can we narrow the dataset to just case and control conditions or that which we need for the workshop?
+We don't want the complexity of the dataset to take away from the learning. _Obtain all metadata information for samples used in the study._

+When trying to identify a dataset, it is recommended to work closely with Platforms as you can have them help you test run different datasets through Nextflow pipelines more easily.

 Once we have the dataset, it is good practice to **run it through the workflow** we are teaching.
 This can be done in partnership with the [Platforms](https://hbc.github.io/Platform/) group members.
 Our goal is to train researchers using the best practices established within HBC, and therefore we should have a pipleine or code set up to do much of what we are teaching.
 If results do not pan out, or there are issues with the dataset we may want to consider using a different dataset.

 There will be circumstances where **custom code is created** for the workshop.
 Create reproducible shell scripts or Rmd files which walk through the code and interpretation of results. _Do not begin development until we know that the code is running, and we are happy with the results._